• Skip to primary navigation

 Gather the ingredients.

 • Smoked Sausage – Use your favorite brand.
-You can also use cheddar-infused sausage for an extra cheesy casserole.
-You can also use breakfast sausage or even Italian sausage, both of which will need to be cooked before adding to the casserole.
+I also love this with breakfast sausage or even Italian sausage, both of which will need to be cooked before adding to the casserole.
+This is also a great dish to use up any leftover ham you might have from the holidays.

-• Grits – Either quick cooking or regular grits should work for this recipe, but don’t use instant grits.
+• Grits –Use regular grits for this recipe, don’t use instant grits.
 For the best flavor, use stone ground grits.

 • Sharp Cheddar – I really enjoy the tanginess of the sharp cheddar, but you can replace it with other cheddar varieties, Monterey jack, pepper jack, or your favorite cheese blend.